cdurf1/Trial/Getting_started_2_0.md

     b) **Superuser -** A superuser has full access to the application, including the Configuration drop-down menu and all sub-menus.
 A superuser can create, monitor, manage, and remove file system and their components.
 A superuser create, modify (change passwords), and delete users.
 A superuser cannot delete their own account, but a superuser can create or delete another superuser.

 1. Fill out the remainder of the *Create user* dialogue window and click **Create**.
-1. To set up email notifications of alerts for a user, see Setting up email notifications of alerts.
+1. To set up email notifications of alerts for a user, see <a href="#2.2">Setting up email notifications of alerts</a>.

 **More about roles**